zackmdavis/Less_Wrong_Drafts/conversations-with-cade-metz-on-the-rationalists.md

 **CM**: Really?
 Okay. _[question inaudible]_

 **ZMD**: I mean, he wrote blog posts?
 You know, on the internet, people are talking to each other, writing blog posts, and he was one of the people who said things on the internet.
-In the meantime, he was, he did his undergrad at MIT, he was a grad student at UC Berkeley, so, For me, this was just my weird internet futurism thing.
+In the meantime, he did his undergrad at MIT, he was a grad student at UC Berkeley, so, for me, this was just my weird internet futurism thing.
 Unlike me, and unlike a lot of my friends, he was also actually a professional computer science person.
-Whereas I am finishing my undergrad degree in math at age 37.
+Whereas [I am finishing](http://zackmdavis.net/blog/2024/05/should-i-finish-my-bachelors-degree/) [my undergrad degree in math](http://zackmdavis.net/blog/2026/01/college-was-not-that-terrible-now-that-im-not-that-crazy/) at age 37.

 **CM**: Got it.
 Was it surprising to you when he showed up at OpenAI?